The biggest wooden staircase in the world

 They gave us harnesses and installed everything, and we started climbing down.
 It took forever.
 The way down was tricky enough to not talk much.
 At some point, ropes ended, and my friend wanted to go up, but I refused and continued on foot.
 A tad reluctantly but he joined me.
 Now we could talk, but we were tired, so we just walked.
 And walked.
 And walked.
 This would make a great walking simulator.

 And then, finally, we reached the bottom.
 There was another wooden platform there and a mining shaft in front of us.
-I wondered if we were going forward compared to the entrace to the cave or left or right, but there was no way of knowing.
-We had a couple of flashlights and the tunnel in front of us seeemed leading into the void.
+I wondered if we were going forward compared to the entrance to the cave or left or right, but there was no way of knowing.
+We had a couple of flashlights and the tunnel in front of us seemed leading into the void.
 As much as it was demanding for our legs, we continued walking.

 "Whoa!" my friend exclaimed at some point.
 "Look at that."